-If you’re not sure how diversity and financial wellness are correlated, check out these eye-opening statistics to understand the link
+If you’re not sure how diversity and financial wellness are correlated, check out these stats

 It’s well known that there are many barriers to DEI in the financial services industry—from a lack of equitable hiring practices to the high costs required to become a certified professional.
 These barriers are harmful because, as you’ll see in the following statistic, it leads to a lack of representation among financial professionals.

 It’s critical for financial professionals to represent a diverse range of backgrounds.
 Why?
 It gives people the option to work with someone who can relate to them personally and professionally.For example, let’s say you offer a financial wellness benefit that connects employees to CFP® professionals.
 Your Black employees may feel more comfortable working with a Black advisor who understands the economic and cultural nuances of their situation.
 While this may not always be the case, you want to give your employees the ability to choose.Editor’s note: Are you pursuing your CFP® certification?
 Apply for a $5,000 scholarship through the Origin Diversity Program Scholars Fund.
 The application deadline is November 30, 2021.

 What does this imply for your workforce?
 It means that your Black, Latino, and other employees are dealing with large amounts of financial stress, which can directly impact their health, lead to a loss of productivity, and limit the extent to which they can enjoy their day-to-day life.
 And it doesn’t just hurt your workers.
 Financial stress costs employers an estimated $250 billion per year.